danielePala/CIMDraw/README.md

 ### Installing ###

 In order to use the application, just serve it with your favourite web server and view it with your browser.
+Alternatively, simply open 'index.html' in your browser, no web server installation needed.

 ### Using ###